Shift the Country Video & Broadcasts

-We're working on the best ways to broadcast, and to spread ruckus and fuss far and wide.
-The videos get into why we're doing this work, how to do it, how to engage with everything using the tools, areas where people can dig in, how to do the stuff in the mission, people raising a ruckus, how the ruckus is spreading, examples of action already happening, stories, what the challenges are, how we can navigate them, and so on.
+We're working on the best ways to broadcast, and to spread ruckus in our networks.
+The videos get into why we're doing this work, how to do it, how to do helpful things using the tools, areas where people can dig in, how to do the stuff in the mission, people raising a ruckus, how the ruckus is spreading, examples of action already happening, stories, what the challenges are, how we can navigate them, and so on.
 It all feeds the phenomenon, and helps us create a bigger one.

 - Check out & subscribe to our YOUTUBE channel!

 - We're funded totally by donors - right here on PATREON & on on GOFUNDME.